 InsightAI detects the location and size of common objects in real time.
 This data is necessitated by our novel 3D audio spatialization algorithm, which in turn, powers our Augmented Reality audio system.
 This system communicates the location of said objects to the user and allows for the formulation of a mental heatmap of the world.
 All of this is done through just a conventional mobile smartphone and headphones.
-This process can be terminated simply using our intuitive haptic user experience.
+This process can be terminated simply using our intuitive haptic user experience (so that it is accessible for those with vision impairments).
 It also supports multiple languages in order for the project to be scalable to other countries and cultures.

 How we built it

 We used Tensorflow.js for the real-time object detection.
 It is trained on the COCO Single Shot MultiBox Detection dataset with 90 object classes and 330,000 images.
 We then convert the object(s) into an audio signal via a text-to-speech algorithm with natural language synthesis that supports multiple languages.
 We then used a custom algorithm to effectively deliver the AR audio to the user’s audio device, in such a manner, that the user can understand the location of the indicated object.
 In order to properly interface with the visually impaired, we focused on minimalistic and intuitive audio-first design principles to facilitate usage by the intended audience.
 Finally we hosted the entire web app on Zeit to allow it to be accessible to everyone.

 How does the augmented reality (AR) sound system work?

 The sound is outputted binaurally through the web audio API.
 This means that we play each headphone or earbud differently, based on the location of the object.
 The differentiation in the sound is determined by our algorithm.
 You can think of our algorithm as a program that creates an mental audio data heatmap of the world around the user.
 Because of this immersive system, the user can very intuitively locate objects.